najmulmowla1/-Multirotor-UAV-Multi-Fault-Detection--with-Single-and-Double-Fault-Magnitudes/README_Model_Description.md

 - Motor outputs: `m1, m2, m3, m4`
 - Time or index feature

 All features are **z-score normalized**.
-Windows are centered around fault onset so that both pre-fault and post-fault behavior are captured.
+Windows are centered around fault onset, allowing for the capture of both pre-fault and post-fault behavior.

 Two views of the same window are used as inputs: